-The amount of exchange differences recognized in the statement of income related to financial liabilities in U.S. dollars is absorbed by the amounts recognized under comprehensive income.
+The amount of exchange differences recognized in the statement of income related to financial liabilities in U.S. dollars and Swiss francs is absorbed by the amounts recognized under comprehensive income.

 22.2 Forward currency transactions expected to be very likely